-If myClass is built without using STLport, it will not work when a model built using Signal Processing Model builder is referencing myClass directly.
+If myClass is built without using STLport, it will not work when a model built using Ptolemy Modelbuilder is referencing myClass directly.
 It is due to the use of list in std::.
 The workaround is to write a wrapper class to wrap around myClass so that it does not define any STL, or std:: constructs in the header file and build this new wrapper class without using STLport.
 As an example of ThirdParty.h, a ThirdPartyWrapper.h will appear as follows:

 '''

 class myClass; //forward declaration

 class myClassWrapper {

-'''

-'''

 myClassWrapper();

 ~myclassWrapper();

 void push(int a);

 int pop();

 protected:

 myClassWrapper myC;

 };

 '''

-A Model using Signal Processing Model builder can now link with this wrapper library to use the class.
-For example:
+A Model using Ptolemy Modelbuilder can now link with this wrapper library to use the

 '''

 defstar {

 name { myModel }

 domain { SDF }

 hinclude { "ThirdPartyWrapper.h" }

 protected {

 MyClassWrapper mcw;

 }

 constructor {

 mcw.push(0);

 }

-.

 .

 }

 '''